 Questions have always been raised about who these threat actors are and where they are located.
 Attribution is extremely difficult and always has been in the cybersecurity space.
-This issue is not unique to ransomware, but the often opaque identity of these criminals does raise the potential for sanctions program concerns.
+This issue is not unique to ransomware, but the frequently opaque identity of these criminals does raise the potential for sanctions compliance concerns.
 In this regard, we have recently seen bloggers and others interested in cybersecurity speculating about connections between various ransomware variants and specific groups.
-Speculation by these bloggers cannot be relied upon and is insufficient to support or cast doubt on the appropriateness of a payment.
-Companies can and must rely on their own thorough due diligence efforts and risk-based compliance programs.
-And, the OFAC guidance includes and supports steps that companies are already taking as part of the process.
+Speculation by these bloggers cannot be relied upon and is insufficient to support or cast definitive doubt on the appropriateness of a payment, although the existence of such speculation cannot be ignored.
+Rather, companies can and must rely on their own thorough due diligence efforts and risk-based compliance programs to vet payees and resolve potential red flags.
+The OFAC advisory describes and supports steps that companies are already taking as part of this process.

 The OFAC advisory reinforces points we already know:

 - The U.S. Government disfavors payments of ransom, but there is no general ban.

 - Payments to sanctioned individuals and/or entities, however, can result in significant penalties and applications for licenses to make such payments will be handled with a presumption of denial, which may be based on U.S. policy interests alone.